 While there is no particular structure for writing a good, comprehensive warning letter to employees for being absent from work, as mentioned in the previous section, one of the best ways to ensure that the notice contains the correct information is as follows:

 To begin the letter, it is best to write the infraction that has caused the manager or Human Resources to contact the employee.
 It is essential to point out the consequences of the employee’s misconduct and how it is detrimental to the company since the employee has violated company policies.

-The warning should contain, as far as possible, reliable evidence of the absence from work, such as data on the date and shift on which the employee missed work, and, if any, mention other infractions he/she has committed and for which he/she has been notified.
+The warning should contain, as far as possible, reliable evidence of the absence from work, such as data on the date and shift on which the employee missed work, and, if any, mention other infractions they have committed and for which they have been notified.
 In this way, the letter is given seriousness.